nxt-insurance/nxt_state_machine/README.md

       raise CustomError, 'This does not rollback the headline update above' end end

+  event :approve_without_lock, lock_transitions: false do
+    transition from: %i[written submitted deleted], to: :approved do |headline:|
+      # This will be saved to the database because the event does not wrap the transition in a transaction
+      article.update!(headline: headline)
+      raise StandardError, 'This does not rollback the headline update above' end end

   on_error!
 CustomError from: any_state, to: :approved do |error, transition|
     # You can still handle the defused Error if you want to